arthurfiorette/super-store/SECURITY.md

 ## Supported Versions

-_This project is in beta and probably have security issues._ _Until v1, we doest not recommend using it on a production environment._
+_This project is in beta and probably have security issues._

+_Up to v1.0.0, we don't recommend using it in production._

 | Version | Supported |
 | ------- | --------- |